Hook and Loop Audio

 Payments are securely processed via PayPal.

-To get things started, we'll discuss your project, what your desires are for the final outcome, turnaround times, as well as any issues you've encountered with your mix and how we might work around those.
+To get things started, we’ll discuss your project, your goals for the final outcome, and turnaround times - plus any mix issues you’ve noticed and how we might address them.

 We'll also discuss any reference tracks, albums or artists that you have in mind - typically these would relate to the type of sound you're going for and how your mixes or the mastering process might help you achieve those goals.

-You'll be provided with a secure upload link to upload your file(s), although you're free to provide a link to your hosted files, should you prefer.
+You’ll be provided with a secure upload link for your file(s), although you’re welcome to share your own hosted link if you prefer.
 At this stage, your files will be checked to make sure they're ready for mastering.
 I may suggest tweaks at this stage regarding level or EQ adjustments if need be.

 Once payment has been received and delivery times have been agreed upon, work will start on your audio files with the aim to provide the final masters within the agreed timescale.